Scaling limits for planar aggregation with subcritical fluctuations: HL(0) and overview of the proof of Theorem

 The proof strategy for the disk theorem then goes as follows.
 For $\d=\d(c)$ small, to be specified, introduce the stopping time

 Then for all $n\le N(\d)$ the angle density $h_n$ defined in \eqref{hn} is approximately uniform.
 This, together with the multiplier theorem, can be used to bound both the martingale term (the first term in \eqref{curlyP}) and the remainder term (the second term in \eqref{curlyP}), thus leading to a bound for the map $\tilde\Phi_n$.
-At this point it remains to show that $N(\d)\ge\lfloor T/c\rfloor$ with high probability to conclude the proof.
+At this point it remains to show that we can pick $\d_0$ such that $N(\d_0)\ge\lfloor T/c\rfloor$ with high probability to conclude the proof.
 To this end, it turns out to be convenient to work instead with the differentiated dynamics

 for which a decomposition similar to \eqref{curlyP} holds (see \eqref{DECOMP} below).
-We use it to show that $\|\Psi_n1_{\{n\le N(\d)\}}\|_{p,r}$ is small in $L^p(\PP)$ (see Proposition \ref{DFA}).
-The analyticity of $\Psi_n$ then allows us to make this bound into a high probability statement on the supremum norm of $\Psi_n1_{\{n\le N(\d)\}}$, at the price of taking $p$ large enough (see Proposition \ref{UDFA}).
-By showing that this bound is smaller than $\d$ for all $n\le N(\d)$, we deduce that in fact we must have $N(\d)\ge\lfloor T/c\rfloor$, thus concluding the proof.
+We use it to show that $\|\Psi_n1_{\{n\le N_0\}}\|_{p,r}$ is small in $L^p(\PP)$ (see Proposition \ref{DFA}), where we have set $N_0 = N(\d_0)$ to ease the notation slightly.
+The analyticity of $\Psi_n$ then allows us to make this bound into a high probability statement on the supremum norm of $\Psi_n1_{\{n\le N_0\}}$, at the price of taking $p$ large enough (see Proposition \ref{UDFA}).
+By showing that this bound is smaller than $\d$ for all $n\le N_0$, we deduce that in fact we must have $N_0\ge\lfloor T/c\rfloor$, thus concluding the proof.

 \j{ \bb